-We will discuss 10 of the best and most digestible tips for developing proper cycling form.
+We will discuss 10 of the best and most digestible tips for developing a proper cycling form.

 Make Sure Your Bike Fits Your Body Properly